TanukiSharp/MHWSharpnessExtractor/README.md

 The weapon name mapping file is named `mhwg_to_mhwdb.json`.

 The weapon sharpness file is named `weapon_sharpness.json`.
+The sharpness values are given out of 400.

 The tool (executable) creates the file at its root directory level, and returns the following codes: